Lausanne, on a budget

 I also love going to the Musée de l’Elysée, the photography museum hosting very interesting temporary photography exhibitions. (www.elysee.ch )

 Place de la Palud: this nice little square where the town hall is located has a clock show right behind the statue of justice which starts every hour and lasts about 5 minutes.
+Just look for the crowds that are most of the time gathered below the clock with the photo cameras ready to shoot.
+This is very popular with young kids.

 Lunch, not dinner: eating out can easily wreck your budget if you haven’t planned properly.
 Lunchtime is way better value-for-money and in most restaurants, you can find offers like the “menu of the day”.
 Food trucks, which are currently growing in popularity around town – and around the country – are also a great option for budget-conscious travellers, plus you get to taste ethnic cuisines, from Lebanon and Hungary up to Mexico and Greece.
 Where to find them?
 Place de la Riponne is currently the main base for the food trucks, and you will find a varied selection almost every day of the week (except on Sundays and on market days).